mizanxali/uno-online/README.md

 Read the complete rules of UNO [here](https://www.unorules.com/).

-## ❓ About the game
+## ❓ About the Game

 This two-player online version of the game was built with React, Socket.IO, Express and Node.js.
+It currently supports two-players in each game.
+It also has text chat functionality to communicate with your opponent!

-## 🧐 How to play?
+## 🧐 How to Play?

 1. Once you're on the homepage of the game, you can either host a new game or join a friend's game.
 2. To host a new game, click on CREATE GAME.
 A game code will be generated which you can share with your friend.
 3. To join a friend's game, enter the game code given by them, and click on JOIN GAME.
 4. That's it!
-Enjoy the game and do not get toxic! 😄
+Enjoy the game and remember, no toxicity!

 ## 🎮 Screenshots
 <img src="screenshots/Screenshot-1.png" alt="Screenshot 1" width="75%" align="center" />